lerhhl/audio-files-hosting-app/README.md

 * **PostgreSQL:**
   A local PostgreSQL database instance must be set up and running.
 * **Environment Configuration:**
   Create a `.env` file in the root directory of the project and populate it with the necessary environment variables based on the `.env.examples` file.
+The PostgreSQL host is `localhost`.
 * **Database Connection String:**
   Update the `DATABASE_URL` variable within your `.env` file to reflect the connection details of your local PostgreSQL database.
 For example: `postgresql://postgres:mysecretpassword@localhost:5432/mydb?schema=public`.
 Adjust the username, password, host, port, and database name as required.